railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

 Key indicators
 --------------

-If you use analytic accounts with a structure of accounts by project client you should install the \
+If you use analytic accounts with a structure of accounts by project client you should install the :mod:`account_analytic_analysis` module.
-``account_analytic_analysis``\   module.
 This module adds three new tabs to the analytic account
 form:

 * management indicators in the :guilabel:`Analysis summary` tab,